january1073/basic_database/README.md

 # BASIC Database
-A simple, password-protected database in BASIC ...
+A simple, password-protected BASIC database

+## Features
-... to store up to 101 (!) email addresses.
+Store up to 101 email addressess (extendable)

+## Notes
-**Important**: This program is insecurely designed and should not be used to store sensitive data.
+Insecure design; do not use this program to store sensitive data